RevenueCat/docs/docs/dashboard-and-metrics/charts/prediction-explorer.md

 #### Survival curves

-[How we generate survival curves generally]
+We generate survival curves using historical cancellation data to plot the typical rate of cancellation in some set of subscriptions.
+Survival curves are generated for:
+1. Each unique product with paid subscriptions
+2. Sets of fallback dimensions like all paid subscriptions for a given [Product Duration & Store]

+These survival curves are updated daily to ensure we're always using the latest data to estimate the future survival rates of a given subscription set.

 #### Subscription sets

-When a product has had enough prior subscriptions created for it to build a reliable survival curve, we'll use that product's survival curve as the base to predict LTV for all future subscriptions on that product.
+When a unique product has had enough prior subscriptions created for it to build a reliable survival curve, we'll use that product's survival curve as the base to predict LTV for all future subscriptions on that product.

 :::tip Defining subscriptions
 We treat each unique subscription product that a customer purchases as a unique subscription.
 Therefore, when a product change occurs, such as from a monthly product to a yearly product; the monthly subscription will be treated as churned when it ends, and a new yearly subscription will be created and have it's lifetime value predicted for 24 months following the first purchase date of that yearly subscription.